Home » Main Course » Soy Sauce Ginger and Garlic Marinated Flank Steak

 Instructions

-• Broil.
-Preheat broiler.
-Place the steak on baking sheet.
-Broil steak about 4 minutes per side for medium-rare.
-Using tongs, transfer steak to a platter and let it rest for 15 minutes.
+• Broil the steak.ย ย Place the marinated flank steak on a baking sheet.
+Then, broil the steak for 4 minutes per side for medium-rare doneness.
+Next, adjust the cooking time as needed for your desired doneness.
+Use tongs to transfer the steak to a platter and let it rest for 15 minutes to allow the juices to redistribute.

 Notes